 Bhuta Chikitsa – science of demonic seizures(Psychology, psychiatry)

-Rasayana – Science of rejuvenation, anti aging treatment
+Rasayana – Science of rejuvenation, anti ageing treatment

 Vajikarana – Science of aphrodisiacs.